PanderMusubi/notify/README.md

 The script `./pushbullet.py` sends a push notifications to Pushbullet.
 The receiving Pushbullet API keys are stored in `api-keys.txt`.
 This file is ignored by git and lines can be commented out by starting with `#`.
 The Python script expects the file with keys to be in the same directory as it is.
+An example is:

+    # Peter
+    #o.SXuTdImi6lfGGPhA2ShXaxEddGkmDXxb
+    # John
+    o.NXf48BH0dVucAdsa1wQFJoSm8f2I9s27

 ### 1.2 Account